MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/add-a-new-scan-definition.md

 isActive|Boolean|Status of whether the scan actively running.  **Required**. target|String| A comma separated list of targets to scan, either IP addresses or hostnames. **Required**. intervalInHours|Int|The interval at which the scan runs.  **Required**. targetType|String|The target type in the target field.
 Possible types are "IP Address" or "Hostname".
-Default value is IP Address.  **Required**. scannerAgent|Object|machine Id, machine name.  **Required**.
+Default value is IP Address. **Required**. scannerAgent|Object|machine Id, machine name.  **Required**. scanAuthenticationParams|object|Set of parameters: @odata.type, type, username, domain, isGmsaUser.
+Possible @odata.type are "WindowsAuthParams", "SnmpAuthParams".
+Possible types are "Kerberos", "Negotiate" **Required**.

 ## Response